Aaditya-Rana/Grocery-Mangement-Backend/POSTMAN_COLLECTION_README.md

 - Shopkeeper endpoints (under "Sharing - Public") do not require authentication
 - The collection automatically extracts and stores IDs from responses for use in subsequent requests
 - Test scripts validate all responses automatically

-## Support

-For issues or questions, refer to the API documentation or contact the backend team.